Excel Match Multiple Criteria (Table of Contents)

 Once you press Enter key, you can see TRUE as a result in cell E1.
-Since all values present in cell B1, C1, D1 are greater than 16, it means all the criteria are satisfied which leads to a Boolean output as TRUE under cell E1.
+Since all values present in cell B1, C1, and D1 are greater than 16, all the criteria are satisfied, leading to a Boolean output as TRUE under cell E1.

-Step 3: Change the value in cell B1 as 12 and see how the result in cell E1 gets affected by doing so.
+Step 3: Change the value in cell B1 as 12 and see how the result in cell E1 is affected.

 You can see with the same criteria under AND function, if we change the value under cell B1 as less than the criteria value (i.e. 16), we will get the output as FALSE.
-Since the value in cell B1 is not greater than 16 due to which not all the criteria are satisfied.
+Since the value in cell B1 is not greater than 16, not all the criteria are satisfied.

 Example #2 – Complex Criteria in Combination with IF, AND/OR

-Suppose, we conduct two tests in a class of 10 students and have Marks in both tests for each student stored under column Marks 1 and Marks 2 respectively.
+Suppose we conduct two tests in a class of 10 students and have Marks in both tests for each student stored under column Marks 1 and Marks 2 respectively.
 We wanted to check whether the student has passed the exam or not.
-See the screenshot below of data
+See the screenshot of the below data.

 In order to check whether the student has passed the test or he failed, we can use a combination of IF statement with AND/OR operator to combine the multiple criteria.